Kovářská

 Kovářská (Schmiedeberg) is a market town in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Etymology

 Both the Czech and German names refer to the processing of iron ore, with which the town is historically connected.
-The original German name Schmiedeberg meant "smithy hill".
-The Czech name Kovářská was introduced after World War II, meaning "smith's".
+The historical German name Schmiedeberg means 'smithy hill'.
+The Czech name Kovářská was introduced after World War II, meaning 'smith's'.

 Geography

 Kovářská is located about 25 km west of Chomutov and 26 km northeast of Karlovy Vary.
 It lies in the Ore Mountains.
-There are several peaks with an altitude above 900 m; the highest of them is Kamenný vrch at 963 m.
-The Černá voda Stream flows through the market town and forms a valley.
+There are several peaks with an altitude above 900 m, the highest of which is Kamenný vrch at 963 m.
+The stream Černá voda flows through the market town and forms a valley.